BojoDimov/yt-news-exploration/README.md

 ## Architecture
 1. Docker container with OrientDb for the graph store.
 2. Docker container with NodeJS for the scraping.
+3. Docker container with Python for the classification of data.
-3. Docker container with JupyterNotebook for the ML and data exploration.
+4. Docker container with JupyterNotebook for data exploration.